buildit/org-design/Recruitment/JobSpecs/Delivery/Band_1.md

 * Has a working understanding of path to live and can talk to concepts such as CI/CD and the DevOps culture

-* Able to understand and contribute to architectural concerns

 * A working understanding of good software development practices as included in methods like XP.
 Can demonstrate experience in moving development teams to better practice.

 * Evidence of impact and thought leadership